tamasgal/WebSocketClient.jl/README-DandelionWebSockets.md

 - Ability to send multi-frame messages.

 ## License
-DandelionWebSockets is licensed under the MIT license.
+WebSocketClient is licensed under the MIT license.